Fulosophy/nextjs-tailwind-boilerplate/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses Tailwind CSS and or Tailwind UI https://tailwindcss.com/ || https://tailwindui.com
+This boiler plate uses Tailwind CSS and Tailwind UI https://tailwindcss.com/ || https://tailwindui.com

+While TailwindCSS is completely free, Tailwind UI only has a few free components.
+To get all access to tailwind UI components -> https://tailwindui.com/all-access
+You can also use https://tailwinduikit.com/ components as there are many more free ones on here.

 ## Learn More